aws-samples/aws-analytics-reference-architecture/CONTRIBUTING.md

 AWS CDK Constructs are abstractions with built-in best practices that can be overriden with custom configurations to allow extensibility.
 Use optional Props parameters in the interface and defaults Props values in the CDK Construct constructor.
 Document default values in the Props interface documentation.

-See the `ExampleProps` interface and `Example` class[here](https://github.com/aws-samples/aws-analytics-reference-architecture/blob/main/core/src/example.ts). `name` and `value` are optional parameters of the interface.
+See the `ExampleProps` interface and `Example` class [here](https://github.com/aws-samples/aws-analytics-reference-architecture/blob/main/core/src/example.ts). `name` and `value` are optional parameters of the interface.
 In the `Example` class constructor, `name` and `value` existance are tested and default parameters are used if they are not provided to the Props.

 #### Pre-defined CDK objects